gaia-taipei/tw-firefox-weekly/ScottWu.md

 - General features
 	- [feedback] Passing data between input field and pickers
-		- Preparing for review
+		- Addressed review issues
-		- Address review issues
+		- Submitted a new patch
-		- Document each function in more detail
+		- Arranging a Vidyo chat with Mike to speed up the review process
 	- [Hold] Keyboard Controls
 		- To be implemented in follow up bugs
 		- Input box handles keyboard events most of the time, until user triggers shifting "visual focus" to picker